eleblanc-ai/SweetPea/docs/add-endpoint.md

         except:
             return "Invalid argument, expected a numeric type."

 Now, if `Server.py` is running on http://localhost:5000, then you should be able to test access this function by visiting http://localhost:5000/square.
+You should see the `Invalid argument` message displayed in the browser.

 Note also that `x` has been removed from the signature of `square()`.
 In the next step, we'll add logic to `square` to get the value of `x` from an incoming HTTP request.